-The road hugs the coast the whole 14km from Puerto Viejo to Manzanillo, weaving along from just on the coast to a bit more inland where a glimpse of the beach is only possible through the thick jungle.
+The road hugs the coast the whole 8.7 miles (14 kilometers) from Puerto Viejo to Manzanillo in the far south of Costa Rica, weaving along from just on the coast to a bit more inland where a glimpse of the beach is only possible through the thick jungle.
 Although there are patches where potholes are plentiful, the vast majority of the road is absolutely perfect for bike riding, traffic (both bike and car) is minimal, making it possible for us to spend the way out of town chatting away.
 Other times we rode along in peace and quiet, each enjoying our own little moments of solitude with the sun shining down.

 Just about a mile outside of town we reached Playa Cocles, and if we had stayed there all day we would have been more than satisfied.
 The waves here are strong, and we watched surfers and sipped fresh coconut water before heading to Punta Uva, a thirty minute ride further along the coast.
 From the minute we parked our bikes under the palm trees near the National Park sign, it was clear this beach was our absolute favorite.
 Beaches rarely get better than this.
 Set in a bay, the beach in protected by a tropical tree covered cliff which keeps the waves out and the water perfectly flat, nearly motionless.
 Looking back at the lush jungle while floating freely in the water was invigorating.
 Despite it being Saturday afternoon and cloud-free skies, we shared the entire beach with no more than 20 people.